-1. Elementary Magnet school/program placement is in effect through the remainder of the grades in the receiving school unless rescinded by the affected Area Superintendent or by the School Board.
-Elementary Magnet school/program placement may be rescinded at any time after documented interventions have been attempted during the school year by the affected Area Office for repeated violations of the Code of Student Conduct guidelines including poor attendance, excessive tardiness, or inappropriate behavior, and failure to follow school procedures.
-When students do not follow the rules and expectations outlined in the Code of Student Conduct, one or more of the actions listed in the Code of Student Conduct may be taken until the problem is resolved.

-2. If an elementary student moves out of the Magnet "transportation zone," the student may remain in the Magnet school/program through the remainder of the grades if the parent provides transportation.
+- 1. Elementary Magnet school/program placement is in effect through the remainder of the grades in the receiving school unless rescinded by the Office of Service Quality or by the School Board.
+Elementary Magnet school/program placement may be rescinded at any time after documented interventions have been attempted during the school year by the Office of Service Quality for repeated violations of the Code of Student Conduct guidelines including poor attendance, excessive tardiness, or inappropriate behavior, and failure to follow school procedures.
+When students do not follow the rules and expectations outlined in the Code of Student Conduct, one or more of the actions listed in the Code of Student Conduct may be taken until the problem is resolved. - 2.
+If an elementary student moves out of the Magnet "transportation zone," the student may remain in the Magnet school/program through the remainder of the grades if the parent provides transportation.